Connect with AFSUG

 About African SAP User Group

-AFSUG is a forum of SAP customers representing their industries and business and technological processes to share information and experiences, to accelerate implementation of successful business solutions, and to influence SAP Africa and SAP AG’s local and global directions.
+AFSUG brings together SAP customers and partners from different industries and business processes in order to exchange ideas and accelerate successful business implementations.
+Members of AFSUG can influence SAP Africa and SAP AG’s local and global directions.

-Additionally, through this contact, it assists SAP Africa in the management of the service-related challenges presented by rapid growth.
+Additionally, this relationship allows SAP Africa to manage the challenges posed by rapid growth.

 Objectives of AFSUG

-- To provide a constitutional and operational framework for customers within the African region to gain accredited member status.
+- To provide customers within the African region with a constitutional and operational framework for gaining member status.

-- To provide the direction, and influence of development activities, products, policies and services of SAP AG and related vendors in the interest of all member organizations to meet user requirements.
+- Providing direction and influence over development activities, products, policies, and services of SAP AG and related vendors in the interest of all member organisations to meet their needs.

 The User Group will undertake such additional activities as necessary to meet the interests and needs of its members.
 Whilst not limited to.